Mattia46/firstMonth/ruby.md

 So you already know some Ruby because in preparation for your interview you completed [Chris Pine's Learn To Program book](https://pine.fm/LearnToProgram/) up to chapter 8 and the [Codecademy Ruby Track](http://www.codecademy.com/tracks/ruby).

 If it has been a long time since you read the Learn To Program book, or did the Codecademy Ruby Track then we recommend that you re-do them in order to ensure their contents are up to date in your mind.
 And when we say do, in the case of the Learn To Program, **it is absolutely critical that you not only read, but type out every code example out yourself** and run them via the command line, or using the [interactive ruby interpreter (IRB)](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell).
 You must actively type the code in order to learn at the most accelerated rate.

-The next two weeks you will be working hard to understand as much Ruby as possible.
+The next three weeks you will be working hard to understand as much Ruby as possible.
 Please refer to the [learning objectives](learning_objectives.md) for the base level you **must** achieve.
 You may also find the following pills and tutorials helpful to get yourself ready:

-## Week 3
-Your task is to [complete chapters 9 - 14 of the Chris Pine Learn to Program book](https://github.com/makersacademy/learn_to_program)

 ## Pills